 As a PPA with Hidroabanico will meet the energy needs at Mirador, Corriente is planning no further development work at the Sabanilla run-of-river project.
-Options for moving the Sabanilla project forward with local operators as a spot power producer are under review.
+Options for moving the Sabanilla project forward with local operators as a spot power producer continue to be under review.